Dunedin Botanic Garden: Lower Gardens

 The lower gardens' features include the Winter Garden, a heated Edwardian glass house, rose and herb gardens, a duck pond, children's playground, sound shell, and Japanese garden, the latter commemorating links with Dunedin's Japanese sister city, Otaru.
+A small tributary of the Leith, the Lindsay Creek, flows through the lower gardens.
+A cafe and visitors' centre are located to the west of this creek, next to the large duck pond and tropical glass house.

 The lower gardens are also noted for their sculptures and statues, among them an ornate fountain, a gift of Wolf Harris, and a pair of statues by Cecil Thomas depicting Peter Pan and the Darling children from the novel Peter Pan.
-A more modern sculpture decorates the northern entrance to the gardens.
+A near replica of the Peter Pan sculpture can be found close to Rotokawau Virginia Lake in Whanganui.
+A more modern sculpture, in the form of pillars representing fern shoots in stylised Māori koru, decorates the northern entrance to the gardens.

 Two places within the lower gardens are listed as Category II Historic Places by Heritage New Zealand: the Wolf Harris fountain (listed in 1982), and the sound shell (listed in 1986).

-A small tributary of the Leith, the Lindsay Creek, flows through the lower gardens.
-A cafe and visitors' centre are located to the west of this creek, next to a large duck pond and tropical greenhouse.